olegovsyannikov/showcase/README.md

 Each project or code snippet included in this monorepo is a testament to my experience in creating scalable, efficient, and robust web applications.
 Below you'll find a brief overview of each, along with the technologies utilized.

-I've broke them down by three main categories:
+I broke them down by three main categories:

 - Frontend development jobs
 - Cross-platform and mobile low-code